 STORIES FROM THE SEA

 Seaside motifs are always present in summer collections, and this summer is no exception.
-However, this time the focus is shifting from yachting in warm climates to other forms of seaside activit.
-04651/, the German label that creates relaxed timeless Nordic casual chic essentials for weekend trips, was inspired by the untouched nature of Sylt Island, with its salty sea air, seagulls, lighthouses and unspoil shores that are ideal for long walks (or runs: the collection features some of the most perfect jogging pants in its ‘Wave Capsule’ line).
-In Marciano Los Angeles’ menswear collection, sailor stripes are a strong feature, while light neoprene determines both day and evening wear – another take on the seaside theme (see also our Menswear Trend report in this issue).
+However, this time the focus is shifting from yachting in warm climates to other forms of seaside activity.
+04651/, the German label that creates relaxed timeless Nordic casual chic essentials for weekend trips, was inspired by the untouched nature of Sylt Island, with its salty sea air, seagulls, lighthouses and unspoiled shores that are ideal for long walks (or runs: the collection features some of the most perfect jogging pants in its ‘Wave Capsule’ line).
+In the Marciano Los Angeles’ menswear collection, sailor stripes are a strong feature, while light neoprene determines both day and evening wear – another take on the seaside theme (see also our Menswear Trend report in this issue).